Today we venture off the trail and onto roads less traveled to explore the emerging genre of gravel road racing.

-Reigning DK200 champion Dan Hughes believes a well-designed 'cross bike is the perfect gravel race weapon
+Four-time DK200 champion Dan Hughes believes a well-designed 'cross bike is the perfect gravel race weapon

 When asked what his ideal gravel race bike would look like, Hughes had the following list of requirements: “I would want the bike to be light and stiff, have a short wheelbase for fast handling, and the ability to run a fat-ish tire, with clearance for mud on top of that.
 I don't need rack or fender braze-ons.
-The bike I rode this year was pretty much the same bike I would've designed from the ground up if I had the chance.”
+The bike I rode [in 2013] was pretty much the same bike I would've designed from the ground up if I had the chance.”

 “That said, not all cyclocross bikes can be gravel racers,” Hughes added.
-A fair point—the CruX is but one of a growing number of ’cross bikes with ‘new school’ (or North American) geometry.
+A fair point — the CruX is but one of a growing number of ’cross bikes with ‘new school’ (or North American) geometry.
 These bikes generally have a low bottom bracket to aid in cornering and a relatively slack head tube angle to improve high-speed stability.
 Add in enough tire clearance to accommodate a 38-40mm-wide tire and you’ve got a very capable machine for ’cross and gravel racing.